 R/S ratios are specific to the locations and seasons described in each record of data.
 The number of “recruits” can be defined at any life stage.

 PNI is an estimate of the relative selection pressure of the natural environment in an integrated natural/hatchery population.

 - pNOB is the proportion of natural-origin fish spawned in a hatchery;

 - pHOS is the proportion of fish spawning naturally that are hatchery-origin fish.

 Adult Return HLI

 The list of species and populations provided by the fish HLIs query can be viewed and downloaded here.

 Data are accessible in two ways: from a map-based query, or from a tabular query.
 Both query systems provide the ability to view and download the available HLI estimates.
 You can find them on the CAP Fish HLIs (CAX) Query webpage.

-The graphic below provides an overview of the data currently available from the queries.
+The graphic above provides an overview of the data currently available from the queries.